asoltes/custom-wsl/README.md

 # custom-wsl

-This folder contains scripts and instructions to generate a personalized WSL Ubuntu image.
+This folder contains scripts and instructions to generate a personalized WSL Ubuntu image..

+Whoops!
+This code was whipped up in a caffeine-fueled frenzy and barely tested.
+So hang tight—code enhancements coming soon, I promise! 🚀😅

+## Ansible Way

 `vi /etc/sudoers`
 ```shell